moniquejb/dodge-dat-door/README.md

 As I was formally trained as an Information Designer, I took advantage of those skills to design or adapt the visual elements used in this project (logo, background, images colour scheme).
 The below screenshot shows parts of different working files in Adobe Illustrator when developing the website layout, logo, favicon and creating the images necessary for each door state (52 doors to be exact! :door:).

 [![Layout](https://i.postimg.cc/kg1463TQ/image.png)](https://postimg.cc/18FP2ThX)

+## Looking back
+Looking back at this project years later, I chuckle when I think of the amount of work I gave myself.
+I am also proud though to look back and be able to think of how I would do things differenlty now, in half the amount of time, and better!

 [![LinkedIn badge](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/mjblignaut/) [![Instagram badge](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/monique.jaimee/) [![Behance badge](https://img.shields.io/badge/Behance-blue?style=for-the-badge&logo=behance)](https://www.behance.net/MoniqueBlignaut) [![Gmail badge](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:moniblig@gmail.com)